 Patients with severe or complicated malaria, which has very high mortality, may present with prostration, coma, respiratory distress (acidotic breathing), severe anemia, renal failure, acute respiratory distress syndrome (ARDS), pulmonary edema, hypoglycemia, shock, disseminated intravascular coagulation (DIC), bleeding, and convulsion.

-Malaria mainly due to P. falciparum has been associated with increased susceptibility and severity among pregnant women.
+Malaria mainly due to P falciparum has been associated with increased susceptibility and severity among pregnant individuals.

 B54 – Unspecified malaria

 - Ebola and other viral hemorrhagic fevers (eg, Dengue hemorrhagic fever, Marburg hemorrhagic fever)